 That doesn’t mean that creating, storing, and later retrieving all those records is especially fun.
 And if you’re a safety manager, I’d be willing to bet it’s not your favorite part of your job.

 But online, computerized systems can help ease this recordkeeping and documentation challenge.
 They’ll help you spend less time creating, storing, and retrieving training records and other documentation.
 This means you can spend more of your time on safety training, safety audits, safety observations, in safety meetings….well, you get the idea.
 You can spend more of your time doing stuff that is more productive.

 In this article, you’ll learn more about some ways that online systems can save you time, headache, frustration, and even money on all this recordkeeping.
 Read on for the full story.

-And don’t forget to download our Free Guide to MSHA Training Requirements from the bottom of this article.
+And don’t forget to download our Free Guide to MSHA Training Requirements.

 Let’s look at a few ways that online tools can help make your MSHA Part 46 recordkeeping and documentation chores easier, faster, and less expensive.

 Let’s see how an online system take make the creation of training records easier.